dlccyes/CollegeNotes/docs/OtherNotes/MacOS.md

 You can also just `git clone` or download the zip from the github repo and you'll find a `.app` inside.
 Simply drag it to `/Applications/` and open it.

 Your cursor will appear right at the middle of the corresponding display after triggering the shortcut key.

+If it doesn't work, go to Settings -> Privacy & Security -> Accessibility -> remove it -> readd it

 ### use normal scrolling direction